ta3ag/lbd/docs/BackendTutorial/source/about.rst

 The upper half of :num:`Figure #about-f1` is the work flow of computer program generated and executed.
 IR stands for Intermediate Representation.
-The lower half is this book work flow of the toolchain extended implementation based on llvm.
-Except clang, the other blocks need to extended for a new backend development.
+The lower half is this book's work flow of the toolchain extended implementation based on llvm.
+Except clang, the other blocks need to be extended for a new backend development.
 The hex is the ascii from '0' to 'f' for hexadecimal value representation (4 bits of binary code representation) since the verilog language machine use it as input file.